beksuItan/beksuItan/README.md

 ### Yo! 👋

-My name is Beksultan and mainly focused on Frontend Development 💻
+My name is Beksultan and mainly focused on Full-stack Development 💻

 Interested in Product Management && UI/UX design.